antimattercorrade/java_chatapp/README.md

 ## Chat Application in Java

 This is a chat application made in java.
 Original code is provided by Anurag Saini (@anuragsn7 at CodeProject).
-I have integrated the app with mySQL database and implemented the hostory feature.
+I have integrated the app with mySQL database and implemented the history feature.

 The project is licensed under The Code Project Open License (CPOL).